 - Achievements gained

-Employers will be particularly interested in activities which have developed your leadership and team-working skills.
+Employers will be particularly interested in activities that have developed your leadership and team-working skills.
 You should also mention here any volunteer work you have done.

-It is best practice to give two employer references, one from your recent most employer and the other either an employer or one from your place of study.
-Include address, telephone number and email address.
+It is best practice to give two employer references, one from your last employer and the other either a previous employer or from your place of study.
+Include their address, telephone number, and email address.
 Make sure to ask the people whose details you are putting down that it is okay to use them as referees.